All There is to Data Accessibility & Sharing Rules in Salesforce (Updated for 2024)

 1. Access to the Organization

 Firstly, a person is able to log in and use the org after the Salesforce administrator has created and activated a user for them with a defined IP range and, optionally, indicated permitted hours and/or days.
 That’s where you need to know for configuration and testing, and only after that can you proceed to the specifics of access levels and permissions.
 We gladly share the article where you can read more about this process.
+Alternatively, you may order specialized to manage these tasks effectively.

 2. Access to the Objects